AmitkumarShb/localrepo/README.md

-#Tis is my local repo
+#This is my local repocls